omerb784/MerkelMain/README.md

 **App flow**

-The user must insert money into his wallet to place an ask/bid on the orderbook.
+The user must insert money into his wallet to place an ask/bid into the orderbook.

 then the user can place an ask/bid offer.